Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ### Virtual Network
 ##### :flight_arrival: Updated/New Features

-Network security groups (NSGs) support for private endpoints is now generally available.
-This feature enhancement provides you with the ability to enable advanced security controls on traffic destined to a private endpoint.
-In order to leverage this feature, you will need to set a specific subnet level property, called PrivateEndpointNetworkPolicies, to enabled on the subnet containing private endpoint resources.
+**Network security groups (NSGs) support for private endpoints is now generally available.**

+- This feature provides you with the ability to enable advanced security controls on traffic destined to a private endpoint.
+- To leverage this feature, you will need to set a specific subnet level property, called PrivateEndpointNetworkPolicies, to enabled on the subnet containing private endpoint resources.

 At this time, Private Link network security group support is available in most public regions.